top of page

 • minimal warranty if any

-• thin applications not durable
+• thin applications are not durable

 • not suitable for tapping, drilling etc